St Philip's Marsh depot: Philips Marsh HST depot

 A site north of the Avoiding Line was used for the construction of a new maintenance shed 250 m west of Marsh Junction depot.
 This opened in 1976 and had three roads, each capable of holding an entire InterCity 125 (or HST) trainset under cover.
 Open air sidings were available opposite the site of the old steam shed.
 In 2006 First Great Western created a new maintenance shed adjacent to the HST sheds, and upgrading other site facilities, at a cost of £8million.

 Present

 St Philip's Marsh T&RSMD is owned by Network Rail, operating under code PM, and leased to the present-day Great Western Railway.
-The site is used for the maintenance of their InterCity 125 trains which operate between London Paddington, Bristol and South Wales.
-Both Class 43 power cars and Mark 3 coaching stock are serviced here.
-It is also used to maintain their fleet of British Rail Class 150 Sprinter DMUs which had previously been maintained (for the Wessex Trains franchise) at Cardiff Canton.
+The site was used for the maintenance of their InterCity 125 trains which operated between London Paddington, Bristol and South Wales.
+Both Class 43 power cars and Mark 3 coaching stock were serviced here.
+It was also used to maintain their fleet of British Rail Class 150 Sprinter DMUs which had previously been maintained (for the Wessex Trains franchise) at Cardiff Canton.
+Currently, St Philip's Marsh maintains Class 158, Class 165 and Class 166 fleets.